 20% of the residency is spent at NEOMED

 Clinical faculty experience is developed at NEOMED under the guidance of the residency program director.

 Meet the Team

-Pharmacy residents report to the director of pharmacy resident education/residency program director, who is responsible for the administration and coordination of all residency programs.
+Pharmacy residents report to the residency program director.
 Residents also work closely with their residency preceptor.